Program Structure

 The program requires that 4 courses be taken, each taking 2 weeks of study time.
-It spans 8 weeks of learning, with 1 one-week break between courses.
+It spans 8 weeks of learning, with a two-week break after the 3rd course.
 With a total of approximately 60 hours of instruction, courses may be completed in different sessions, over a two-year time period.

 The FCM program is offered in 2 sessions each year, one in the Fall (October – December) and one in the Winter/Spring (February/April).
 Students may register and complete all courses in one session or spread out the courses (in order of prerequisite requirements) over a 2-year time frame.